-Join Michael Sullivan for an in-depth discussion in this video Using LINQ to Entities, part of Up and Running with ASP.NET.
+Join Michael Sullivan for an in-depth discussion in this video Using LINQ to Entities, part of Learning ASP.NET.

 …Having seen a lot of autogenerated database access code at this…point, you might be saying to yourself, well the scaffolding stuff…is handy, but how can I query my database for very…specific things, when I need to customize a little bit more?…We'll take a look at a few different ways to do that using LINQ to Entities.…So, we're going to continue with our…database first solution from the last video.…And for a simple example of something a little less…generic, let's add a new action method in tour controller.…